Samyang-dong

 Samyang-dong is a dong (neighbourhood) of Gangbuk District, Seoul, South Korea.
-From June 30 of 2008, Former Mia-1 and 2 dongs are combined for this dong.
+On June 30, 2008, former Mia-1 and 2 dongs are combined for this dong.

 Origin

 In 1949, when Miari was incorporated into the Seoul Metropolitan Government, district mayors gathered together and established an administrative neighborhood name with the meaning of "Neighborhood in the sunny south of Samgaksan Mountain."